mobilecoinfoundation/mobilecoin/crypto/digestible/README.md

 The digestible crate requires only the following security assumption around merlin transcripts:

-For any merlin transcript (in any particular internal state), it is infeasible to find two distinct sequences of `append_bytes` calls such that a final call to "challenge_bytes" (producing challenge bytes of a particular length, with a particular context string), yields the same challenge bytes.
+For any merlin transcript (in any particular internal state), it is infeasible to find two distinct sequences of `append_message` calls such that a final call to `challenge_bytes` (producing at least 32 challenge bytes, with a particular context string), yields the same challenge bytes.

 We note that
 (1) This assumption underlies the use of Merlin for the Fiat-Shamir transform.
 If this property doesn't hold, then likely creates a source of malleability in any zero-knoweldge proof schemes based on it.
-That is, Merlin was specifically designed to do this.
+That is, Merlin was specifically designed to do something stronger than this.
 (2) A primitive that does this can be built from any collision resistant hash function.
 For instance, if we assume that SHA3 is collision resistant, then a valid implementation of `DigestTranscript` would be: